christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 (d) The Letter to Flora and the Tripartite Tractate write about a
     Gnostic teacher called "Ptolemy" who I identify as Ptolemy Menneus aka Simon Boethus aka Simon Magus.\
-(e) Basically, talmudic jews who were at some point scribes at the
-    'Alexandrian School' in Egypt and who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea, and led by Rabbi Shimon bar Yochai, just cut-and-pasted from one of the earliest versions of a Byzantine-Roman imperial cult and repackaged it with two psy-ops: a slave morality/proto-bolshavism for the Romans (Christianity), and warrior cult (Islam) to weaponize the Arabs to attack eastern Rome.
-Allah and Muhammad the red-headed warlord were parodies of Attila the Hun and his uncle Ruglia waging war against Rome ("Edom") because they wanted the Arabs to attack eastern Rome.
-Rabbi Akiva created modern Judaism to create ethnocentrism in the form of a religion, Markianos of Alexandria aka Marcion of Sinope did the slave-morality of Christianity, and Simon ben Yohai created the warrior-morality of Islam and The Secrects of Rabbi Simon ben Yohai.
-The Secrets of Rabbi Simon ben Yohai also contains other strategies to destroy "Edom", for example, after Ishmael (Arabs) weakened Edom through warfare, it advises that Rome should be flooded with immigrants, specifically Indians ("four-arms" or chaturbhuja).\
-(f) Modern judaism is not the Torah (Old Testament), and has not been
+(e) Modern judaism is not the Torah (Old Testament), and has not been
     for a long time.
 The Talmud was completed after the New Testiment and this is what modern jews follow.
 Essentially, jews follow the program that Rabbi Akiva and his students created (ethnocentrisim in the form of a religion).\
-(g) Kabbalists believe that Rabbi Akiba was a gilgul (reincarnation) of
+(f) Kabbalists believe that Rabbi Akiba was a gilgul (reincarnation) of
     Zimri, a prince of the Tribe of Simeon who participated in the Heresy of Peor.\
     (h)Vespassian was also a great-grandson of Cleopatra and Mark Antony